Severe Asthma ToolkitSevere Asthma Toolkit

 Key Points

-• Managing severe asthma should be approached as a partnership between the patient, the severe asthma multidisciplinary team, and their general practitioner
+• Managing severe asthma should be approached as a partnership between the patient, the severe asthma multidisciplinary team, and their general practitioner and community team.

-• Optimising individuals’ self-management skills, reviewing and reinforcing these skills regularly, and supporting this with an individualised asthma action plan are important and necessary components of management.
+• Optimising individuals’ self-management skills, reviewing and reinforcing these skills regularly, and supporting this with an individualised asthma action plan are important and necessary components of asthma management.

 • Sub-optimal adherence to regular asthma therapies is a serious problem in severe asthma.
 Improved communication and concordance of the patient’s and clinician’s expectations and understanding will allow this to be identified and addressed.